-Consolidated Banking Law/TUB (Testo Unico Bancario): Italian Legislative Decree no. 385 of 1 September 1993.
+Consolidated Law on Banking/TUB (Testo Unico Bancario): Italian Legislative Decree no. 385 of 1 September 1993).

-This Report on corporate governance and the shareholding structure was prepared in accordance with article 123-bis of Italian Legislative Decree no. 58 of 24 February 1998 and with the provisions of the Corporate Governance Code (July 2015), based on the latest Format for the "Report on Corporate Governance" provided by Borsa Italiana (January 2018).
+This Report on corporate governance and the shareholding structure was prepared in accordance with article 123-bis of Italian Legislative Decree no. 58 of 24 February 1998 and with the provisions of the Corporate Governance Code (July 2018) - to which the Bank adheres - based on the latest Format for the "Report on Corporate Governance" provided by Borsa Italiana (January 2019).

-The Report, approved by the Board of Directors of Banca Monte dei Paschi di Siena S.p.A. at the meeting on 12 March 2018, is published on the Bank's website - www.gruppomps.it in the section Corporate Governance - Governance Model - Corporate Governance Reports.
+The Report, approved by the Board of Direcotrs of Banca Monte dei Paschi di Siena S.p.A. at the meeting on 7 March 2019, is published on the Bank's website - www.gruppomps.it - Corporate Governance - Governance Model - Corporate Governance Report.